NASA astronaut, Russian cosmonauts launch to space - KTVZ

 A Russian capsule took an American astronaut to space today, marking a notable continuation of the Russian-US partnership in space in an era of great geopolitical tension.

-The spacecraft took off from the famed Baikonur Cosmodrome in Kazakhstan, carrying NASA astronaut Frank Rubio and two Russian cosmonauts — Dmitri Petelin and Sergey Prokopyev — on what is expected to be a six-month stay on the International Space Station.
-Liftoff occurred at 9:54 am ET.
+The spacecraft took off from the famed Baikonur Cosmodrome in Kazakhstan, carrying NASA astronaut Dr. Frank Rubio and two Russian cosmonauts — Dmitri Petelin and Sergey Prokopyev — on what is expected to be a six-month stay on the International Space Station.
+Liftoff occurred at 9:54 a.m.
+ET.
+A few hours later, just after 1 p.m.
+ET, the Soyuz capsule docked with the ISS, allowing the astronauts to board the space station.

 The fact that Rubio is traveling to space on a Russian Soyuz capsule is notable.